What We Talk About When We Talk About Sustainability, Part Two

 Starbucks meets its own set of ecological and social guidelines.
 They use third-party verifiers to ensure compliance—this is how we know it's not some jive greenwashing.
 Nestle has the same.
-As long as there are clear rules and a mechanism for verification, I tip my hat to these efforts.
+As long as there are clear rules and a mechanism for verification, I tip my hat to these efforts, even with their problems.
+It's not just better than doing nothing.
 When the biggest coffee buyers make sustainability a priority, real change happens.

 WHY DOES CERTIFICATION MATTER?

 "Sustainable" coffee is a multi-billion-dollar business.
 There's a very great incentive, therefore, to market coffee as such.
 Last year, S&D, a roaster out of North Carolina, published a survey that found that while almost half of 18-34-year-olds preferred sustainable coffee, less than a quarter could venture a definition of sustainability in coffee terms.

 Every roaster has a story about why their coffee is better.
 Some of these roasters oppose certification because they believe it's arbitrary, ineffective, expensive to the producer, or irrelevant, even detrimental, to quality.

 We should definitely acknowledge the ways in which Organic, to take the most important label for example, does not work.
 Sometimes synthetic herbicides/pesticides are actually less toxic than the Organic-approved ones.
 Sometimes land is deforested to build Organic farms.
 Sometimes producers fail to see a return on investment when they commit to Organic production.
 Absolutely--there are problems.

 I will note that there's apparently plenty of bad Organic coffee, but that I have never had difficulty finding exceptional Organic coffees.
 In that regard, it is exactly like uncertified coffee.